 Myths about addiction #1: It isn’t a disease, it’s the result of a lack of willpower.

 The Truth: The idea that addiction is a disease is worrisome for a lot of people, but according to the National Institute on Drug Abuse (NIDA), addiction is “a chronic, relapsing brain disease that is characterized by compulsive drug seeking and use, despite harmful consequences.”
 A disease changes the way an organ functions, and addiction changes the brain on a physiological level – literally altering the way the brain works and rewiring its fundamental structure.
 That’s why scientists classify addiction as a disease.

 Some diseases, such as high blood pressure or heart disease, are inherited, while others develop over time, like asthma, diabetes, and even cancer.
 Genetics make some people more susceptible, while others get it with no genetic history.
 Some develop it because of lifestyle choices, while others with a similar lifestyle never get it.
 For some, addiction develops over the course of years and for others, it is a clear and present danger from the start.

 In the not-so-distant past, one of the main myths about addiction was that it’s a choice that an person makes or a behavior that can be stopped willingly at any time.
 However, over the past several years, the medical community’s understanding of addiction has expanded, and medical professionals now view addiction as a complex psychological and physiological problem that demands careful treatment.

 Addiction is a disease that affects the limbic system of the brain.
-Over time it will damage the brain’s chemistry and neurological pathways and will require medical treatment and possibly even anti-addiction medicines to help restore the chemical balance, heal the pathways and get back to a more “normal” state.
+Over time it will damage the brain’s chemistry and will require medical treatment and possibly even anti-addiction medicines to help restore the chemical balance, heal the pathways and get back to a more “normal” state.

 Myth #2: Plenty of people get clean and sober through 12-step problems, so anyone can.